humbleguidant/LaravelAPI/README.md

 ![alt text](https://github.com/humbleguidant/LaravelAPI/blob/master/Screenshots/startup.PNG?raw=true) <br/> <br/>

 # Setup the Laravel API
 Create a Laravel application.
-To do this you have to run the following command in the terminal: <br/>
+To do this you have to run the following command in the terminal: <br/> <br/>
-$ laravel new api-project
+$ laravel new api-project <br/> <br/>
+Next, change your current directory to the root folder of the project: <br/> <br/>